ezmac/cloud-devops-tools/readme.md

        ssmcat $i | sed -i 's/asdf/hjkl/g' |ssmtee $i done
    ```

+ - ssmfind.sh - tool to find ssm parameters by properties, kind of like the `find` command in linux.
+   - ssmfind -name \*myapp\*
+   - ssmfind [-mtime, -newer, etc]
 ## Help and tool contributions welcome
 Send me a PR or an issue.
 I'm trying to keep this pure shell and awscli, but if the tool uses a common enough language, I'd consider inclusion.